How an Ancient Greek Geometry Text Shaped the World

 “In a brilliant feat of storytelling, this is a new history of culture: a tale about books and their stories, about mathematics and its many-sided relationship with all aspects of human endeavour, and about the search for order and reason in an unruly world.”

-The Book of Wonders/Encounters with Euclid is published in the UK by William Collins (in hardback as The Book of Wonders), and in the USA by Princeton University Press.
-It will be published in Italian by Salani, and in German by Harper Collins Germany.
+Encounters with Euclid is published in the UK by William Collins (in hardback as The Book of Wonders), and in the USA by Princeton University Press.
+It is also available in German, Italian and Spanish:

 ‘An astonishingly readable and informative history of the greatest mathematical bestseller of all time, from ancient Greece to dark energy.
 The writing is vivid and the stories are gripping.
 Highly recommended!’ – Ian Stewart.